MichielvdVelde/eve-singlesignon/README.md

 oAuth process.
 Requested access tokens can then be used to authenticate an Eve character or to access the RESTful CREST API.

-Further documentation is forthcoming.
-For now you can look at the code to find out which options (besides the ones shown in the example below) this package supports.

 ## Install

 ```